 - Consider working with a counselor: Making sense of what happened to get your marriage to this point is the key to either your divorce recovery or your marriage reconciling.
 And identifying your part in the problem is what you will focus on in counseling more than trying to figure out your spouse.

 You are trying to cope with a lot right now, and worrying about how you will get through this time.
 It’s ok to reach out and ask for help when the one person you’d usually lean on can’t be there for you right now.
 Let me know if you have any questions about finding a counselor near you.

 Marci Payne, MA, LPC is a licensed counselor based out of Lee’s Summit Missouri (which is in the Kansas City area).
-She is currently providing online counseling to Missouri residents via video and phone sessions.
-Whether you are recovering from a difficult relationship.
-Or you want to be more of yourself in your current relationship, individual relationship counseling can help.
-Schedule a free 15-minute phone consult with Marci to decide what kind of support you need to see you through this difficult time.
+She is currently providing online, individual counseling to Missouri residents via video and phone sessions.
+Whether you are navigating a difficult relationship or trying to recover from your marriage ending, you are likely to encounter many feelings along the way.
+Learn how to give yourself what you need, even when others don’t, in my free “Emotion Self-Care Guide.